phpbb/documentation/development/extensions/tutorial_events.rst

   to specific events, the keys of which contain event names and the values of which contain listener function names.

 In the Acme Demo extension, we want to load our language file everywhere.
-Therefor we will subscribe a listener function to phpBB's ``core.user_setup`` event:
+Therefore we will subscribe a listener function to phpBB's ``core.user_setup`` event:

 .. code-block:: php